 CDM and the CDM DEFEND Program – Providing Enterprise Cybersecurity Across the Federal Network

-By Dan Smith, VP of ManTech’s Federal Security Solutions Division
+By Dan Smith, VP of ManTech’s Department of Homeland Security (DHS) Division

 Effective cybersecurity is less a goal than a process – a continuing discipline of monitoring, fixing, and improving.

 Rather than a box to be checked, with effective cybersecurity there’s always new work to be done.
 Experts are always reviewing, analyzing what they’ve done to better understand how the threats have shifted, the technologies have evolved, and the solutions and capabilities that we implement need to change as a result.

 Further complicating the challenge, attacks continue to grow in frequency and sophistication.
 According to reports by the , cyberattacks targeting businesses nearly doubled from 82,000 in 2016 to 157,000 in 2017.
 As of June 2018, the number of reported breaches had reached 215,000, an alarming uptick.

 Given the rapid evolution of such attacks to include automation and machine-driven methodologies, and the increased difficulty of identifying such exploits, today’s average cyber breach still , and costs nearly .
 The answer to shortening time-to-detection – and reducing the damage cyberattacks can incur, begins with a baseline continuous monitoring program.